workgroupengineering/Documentation/tutorials/music-store-app/README.md

 A `ViewModel` is essentially special type of `Model` that represents all the `data` that will be displayed in the UI.
 It also represents all the `actions` that can be done with the UI.
 For example what happens when a button is clicked.

-This keeps things like disabling buttons when the user hasnt input the correct information away from your business logic.
+This keeps things like disabling buttons when the user hasn't input the correct information away from your business logic.

 A `ViewModel` will `subscribe` to or `observe` events on a model so that it knows when something in your system has changed, with the intention that it can then update the UI so the `user` will know about it.